But here’s a sampling of some of my favorite pieces for The Associated Press, CNN.com and more.

 Who’s a Native American?
 It’s complicated

-The recent controversy over Massachusetts congressional candidate Elizabeth Warren’s Native American ancestry, where the campaign of her opponent for a senate seat called for her to release documents claiming her Cherokee ancestry, has caused some to ask: What makes someone “legitimately” Native American?
+The controversy over Massachusetts congressional candidate Elizabeth Warren’s Native American ancestry, in which the campaign of her opponent for a senate seat called for her to release documents claiming her Cherokee ancestry, has caused some to ask: What makes someone “legitimately” Native American?
 And who gets to make that determination?
 PDF

 Uncertainty for North Carolina same-sex couples after gay marriage vote

 Heather McIver and her partner, Suzanne Lowe, have a new item at the top of their to-do list, now that North Carolina voters have approved an amendment making marriage between a man and a woman the only legally recognized relationship in the state.
 They need to meet with their lawyer to see what they can do to ensure their rights as a same-sex couple and mothers of two children.
 PDF

 New prosthetic limbs ‘celebrate’ bodies, personalities instead of hiding lost limbs

 Most people have two legs.
 Aimee Mullins has 28.
 PDF